How we inspect fire and rescue services

 The categories of graded judgment are:

-• Outstanding – The FRS has substantially exceeded the characteristics of good performance;
+• Outstanding – The service has substantially exceeded the characteristics of good performance;

-• Good – The FRS has substantially demonstrated all the characteristics of good performance;
+• Good – The service has demonstrated substantially all the characteristics of good performance;

-• Adequate – The FRS has demonstrated some of the characteristics of good performance, but we have identified areas where the FRS should make improvements;
+• Adequate – The service has demonstrated some of the characteristics of good performance, but we have identified areas where the service should make improvements;

-• Requires improvement – The FRS has demonstrated few, if any, of the characteristics of good performance, and we have identified a substantial number of areas where the FRS needs to make improvements; and
+• Requires improvement – The service has demonstrated few, if any, of the characteristics of good performance and we have identified a substantial number of areas where the service needs to make improvements; and

-• Inadequate – We have causes for concern and have made recommendations to the FRS to address them.
+• Inadequate – We have causes for concern and have made recommendations to the service to address them.

 Good is the ‘expected’ graded judgment.